GoogleCloudPlatform/mariadb-docker/10/README.md

 # <a name="about"></a>About

-This image contains of installation MariaDB 10.x.
+This image contains an installation of MariaDB 10.x.

 For more information, see the
 [Official Image Marketplace Page](https://console.cloud.google.com/marketplace/details/google/mariadb10).